sous-chefs/mysql/README.md

 directory already contains database files, no action will be taken.

 The `:start` action starts the service on the machine using the appropriate provider for the platform.
-The `:create` action should be omitted when used in recipes designed to build containers.
+The `:start` action should be omitted when used in recipes designed to build containers.

 #### Example